Privacy Policy

 Sources.
 Directly from you when you use the app or platform site.

 Business purposes.
-Providing the service, processing purchases, security and anti-abuse, model improvement (only when trace capture is enabled).
+Providing the service, processing purchases, security and anti-abuse.

 Sale / sharing.
 We do not sell or share your personal information for cross-context behavioural advertising.
 We have not done so in the preceding 12 months.